roguerouter/automation_day_phase2/README.md

 * Understand Ansible playbook structure and considerations for building playbooks.
 * Creating playbooks that support both NX-OS and IOS-XE platforms
 * Creating playbooks to perform 'show' commands and view the output.

+## Credentials

+The username and password for all switches and linux hosts in this lab are as follows:

+* Username: netops
+* Password: netops_admin